stackbit-projects/super-zucchini-00024/src/pages/index.md

       #### What about data safety ?

-      Glad you are concerned by that, we are too !
-Now that we will never read any of your mail and all data will be deleted after 3 months from our servers.
+      We will never read any of your mail and all letters will be deleted after 3 months from our servers.

-      Please note that HappyMailer is not intended to be used for confidential content, but only for mail without any sensible information.
+      Please note however that HappyMailer is not intended to be used for confidential content, but only for mail without any sensible information.
     actions:
       - label: lorem-ipsum
         url: '#'